General Information about Study Options in the Curry School of Education

 The Kinesiology program is a pre-professional program for students interested in graduate study in such areas as athletic training, nutrition, physical therapy, medicine, and public health.
 Kinesiology also provides the training for entry-level jobs in coaching, work with individuals with disabilities, or work in personal fitness/wellness centers.

 The Kinesiology major is now a direct-admit, 4-year program.
-Current students interested in transferring into the program must apply by October 15, February 1 or June 1.
-Applicants should be in excellent academic standing and should be well on their way to completing 12 hours in the Humanities (including ENWR 1505 or equivalent), 12 hours in the Social Sciences, (including SOC (any number) and PSYC (any number) and 12 hours in the Natural Sciences (BIOL 2010/2020 with 2030/2040 and one course in a natural science other than Biology); plus, a second writing requirement by the end of their second year.
+Current first- or second-year UVA students interested in transferring into the program must apply by February 1.
+Space in the program is limited.
+Applicants should be in excellent academic standing and should be well on their way to completing 12 hours in the Humanities (including ENWR 1505 or equivalent), 12 hours in the Social Sciences, including SOC (any number) and PSYC (any number) and 12 hours in the Natural Sciences (BIOL 2010/2020 with 2030/2040 and one course in a natural science other than Biology).
+A second-writing requirement should be completed by the end of the second year.

 External Transfer Students

-Students interested in transferring to kinesiology from other institutions must also apply for admission through the University's Office of Undergraduate Admissions.
+Students interested in transferring to kinesiology from other institutions must apply for admission through the University's Office of Undergraduate Admission.
 Generally, transfer applications are reviewed each spring.
 If you are interested in attending information sessions, see information above about days/times of Curry's open houses for prospective students.

 Speech Pathology & Audiology